paulcbogdan/paulcbogdan.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Researcher in Psychology & Neuroscience at Duke University, working with [Roberto Cabeza and Simon Davis](https://cabezalab.org/lab-members/).
+I am a postdoc in Psychology & Neuroscience at Duke University, working with [Roberto Cabeza and Simon Davis](https://cabezalab.org/lab-members/).
 My current research focuses on the neural correlates of memory, reasoning, and aging.
 As part of my PhD at the University of Illinois, I also conducted studies on behavioral economics, social cognition, and emotion processing.
 Long-term, I am interested in clarifying how these different mechanisms coalesce and make up a common cognitive architecture.

 My work primarily uses fMRI and behavioral techniques.
 Generally, I am interested in statistics, computatinal modeling, and the development of new analytical methodologies.
 This Fall (2025), I plan to go on the job market for a faculty position.